 - In the mixer bowl with a whipping hook, whip the egg whites and sugar to a light foam.

-- Add all of the other ingredients to the mixing bowl and continue whipping until all the batter is unified.
+- Add all of the other ingredients (including the 6 egg yolks) to the mixing bowl and continue whipping until all the batter is unified.

 - Pour into 4 loaf cake molds.